suica-hamster/suica-hamster.github.io/about.md

 ---

 Suica is a master student of University of Tokyo.
-This site was created as a birthday gift for his girl.
+This website was created as a birthday gift for his girl.